Frequently asked questions

 With the advent of distributed ledgers such as blockchain, decentralization has been highlighted as the main innovation and differentiation.
 You will often read that “distributed ledgers eliminate the need for central authorities”.
 Indeed, but this has also created some confusion.
 Some “permissioned or private blockchains”, used for businesses, may be only partially decentralized, because they rely for some aspects on a central authority (like the ability to join the closed network).

-Is hiveNet a web3 initiative?
+Is Hivenet a web3 initiative?

 Web3 is defined as a decentralized system with data exchanged peer-to-peer, which relies on devices at the edge (mobile phones, appliances, sensors, laptops), which is trustless and permissionless, and semantic-based.
-By this definition, hiveNet fits into web3.
+By this definition, Hivenet fits into web3.

-Does hiveNet use or have its own crypto coin?
+Does Hivenet use or have its own crypto coin?

-No, hiveNet does not have its own crypto coin.
+No, Hivenet does not have its own crypto coin.

-How will Hive handle GDPR?
+How will Hivenet handle GDPR?